What Is White Noise And Can It Help You Sleep?

 Despite my positive experience with white noise, some studies have suggested continuous white noise usage might negatively impact performance, stress levels, and memory.

-Research into whether white noise boosts concentration in children with attention difficulties have yielded mixed results; it seems to aid some, while impairing others who lack attention issues.
+And research into whether white noise boosts concentration in children with attention difficulties has found mixed results.

-Many people find the sound of oceans, rivers, waterfalls, or rain relaxing and peaceful.
-It may not be for everyone, but most people will state that one of the joys of being in nature is listening to the sounds.
+Many people find the natural sound of oceans, rivers, waterfalls, or rain relaxing and peaceful.
+It may not be for everyone, but I imagine most people know that one of the joys of being in nature is listening to the sounds.

 So the next time you’re feeling stressed, why not have a listen to the sound of an ocean or waterfall and see if it helps you unwind?

-Can white noise genuinely enhance sleep?
+Can white noise help with sleep?
 What the research says

 In 2021, researchers undertook a study into the effects of white noise on the sleep of New Yorkers.